zhengli97/ATPrompt/README.md

 (This implementation currently supports CoOp+ATPrompt, CoCoOp+ATPrompt, MaPLe+ATPrompt and DePT+ATPrompt methods.)

-**In [[ATPrompt.md](docs/ATPrompt.md)], we provide full implementation details for researchers to reproduce our results.**
+**🚨🚨🚨 In [[ATPrompt.md](docs/ATPrompt.md)], we provide full implementation details for researchers to reproduce our results.**

 **(1) Base-to-Novel Experiments.**

 1. The config files for each baseline method are provided in `configs/trainers/`.
-You can modify the hyper-parameters in these config files.
+You can modify the hyperparameters in these config files.

 2. Change the `DATA` in `scripts/coop/base2new_train.sh line 4` to your current dataset path.